-Revolving Credit Facility.
-On March 4, 2016, CERC Corp. announced that it had refinanced its existing \$600 million revolving credit facility, which would have expired in 2019, with a new \$600 million five-year senior unsecured revolving credit facility.
-As of March 31, 2016 and December 31, 2015, CERC Corp. had the following revolving credit facility and utilization of such facility:
+Credit Facilities.
+On March 4, 2016, CenterPoint Energy announced that it had refinanced its existing \$2.1 billion revolving credit facilities, which would have expired in 2019, with new revolving credit facilities totaling an aggregate \$2.5 billion.
+The credit agreements evidencing the new revolving credit facilities provide for five-year senior unsecured revolving credit facilities in amounts of \$1.6 billion for CenterPoint Energy, \$300 million for Houston Electric and \$600 million for CERC Corp.

+As of March 31, 2016 and December 31, 2015, CenterPoint Energy, Houston Electric and CERC Corp. had the following revolving credit facilities and utilization of such facilities: